 Adolescence is simply the stage between childhood and adulthood.
 It is at this stage that individuals gain the ability to make decisions.
 Before getting to adulthood, adolescents can make the right decisions through their experiences and other people around them.

 Self-esteem plays a vital role in the life of adolescents.
 Positive self-esteem is critical as it allows them to attempt new things, face concrete challenges, and tackle issues.
 In turn, their learning and improvement will be gainful and set them up for a sound and positive future.
 In addition, self-assurance empowers adolescents to deal with misfortunes efficiently.

 Rather than being weakened by disappointment, tough kids get up rapidly, gain from their errors, and attempt once more.
-They acknowledge that failure is a part of life and takes more risks, making them considerably more successful in the future.
+They acknowledge that failure is a part of life and take more risks, making them considerably more successful in the future.

 One of the numerous reasons for low confidence may include unhappy youth where guardians (or other enormous individuals, for example, teachers and instructors) were very harsh.
 In addition, poor academic performance in school may bring about an absence of self-confidence.

 “Nothing ruins confidence like encircling yourself with individuals who misuse or disregard you,” says Karen R. Possibly they put them down, go about as though they have no needs, or they talk about themselves and care less about the child’s life.

-Regardless, their bad behavior towards the child can and will influence their confidence.
+Regardless, their bad behavior towards the child can influence their confidence.

 Factors Affecting Self Esteem In Adolescence – Causes Of Low Self-Esteem